 You must not put up any greenhouse, garage, shed or other structure in your garden without getting our written permission first.

-If you have a secure tenancy, we will not normally refuse permission if you have your own garden but there will be some conditions that you have to keep to.
+We will not normally refuse permission if you have your own garden but there will be some conditions that you have to keep to.
 In addition to getting our permission as your landlord, it may also be necessary for you to obtain planning permission for certain structures.